yunkunrao/tendermint.com/content/blog/smart-log-level-flag.md

 --log_level=”state:info,mempool:error”
 ```

 It will work for any `module=...`.
-Some of the most known are: consensus,
+Some of the most important are: consensus,
 state, p2p, mempool, proxy, node.

-Info level (default) would be used for all other modules.
+Info level (default) is used for all other modules.
 To change that you
 can use * symbol:

 ```
 --log_level=”state:info,mempool:error,*:error”
 ```

-These are equivalents:
+These are equivalent:

 ```
 --log_level=”info”